syncfusion-content/maui-docs/MAUI/Scheduler/load-on-demand.md

 It allows you to load appointments on-demand for the visible dates.
 The `ShowBusyIndicator` property can be used to start and stop the loading indicator animation before and after appointments are loaded.

-These can be achieved in two ways,
+These can be achieved in two ways:

 * QueryAppointments event
 * QueryAppointments command

 ### QueryAppointments event

-This event occurs after the view of the scheduler or the visible dates are changed and also allows `AppointmentsSource` for the visible dates to be loaded in on-demand.
-Below is a list of the arguments
+This event occurs when the view of the scheduler or the visible dates are changed, and it also allows the `AppointmentsSource` for the visible dates to be loaded in on-demand.
+The following is a list of the arguments:

 * `Sender`: This contains the `SfScheduler` object.

-* `SchedulerQueryAppointmentsEventArgs`: This event will be performed on the view of the scheduler or the visible dates are changed, and you can see the details about the VisibleDates.
+* `SchedulerQueryAppointmentsEventArgs`: This event will be performed on the view of the scheduler or when the visible dates are changed, and you can see the details about the VisibleDates.

-    * `VisibleDates`: Gets the current visible dates of scheduler that is used to load the appointments to the `AppointmentsSource` on demand which is used to reduce the appointment fetching performance to render in current visible dates from large data source.
+    * `VisibleDates`: Gets the current visible dates of scheduler that is used to load the appointments to the `AppointmentsSource` on demand which is used to reduce the appointment fetching performance to render in current visible dates from a large data source.

 {% tabs %}
 {% highlight xaml %}